Cumulocity-IoT/apama-analytics-builder-block-sdk/doc/100-InputAndOutput.md

 An input block needs to declare what event type and fields that identify a series of events (that is, what fields it is filtering on) it is consuming.
 This is done by calling `BlockBase.consumesInput` from the `$validate` action by providing an `InputParams` object which returns an`InputHandler` object.
 Create an `InputParams` object by calling the static action `InputParams.forEventType` which returns an InputParams object back, providing the event type name (fully qualified, that is, including the package name).
 Then chain a call to update the InputParams object with the partition value by calling `withPartition`, providing the partition value it is listening for and calling `withFields`, providing a set of field names and values it is filtering on.
 This is required so that the runtime can determine whether an input block is receiving output from a different model, in which case the models need to be executed in the correct order.
 The InputHandler object is used to schedule input events for processing and thus should be saved for later use.

+An input block needs to declare whether an input is synchronous or asynchronous.
+Synchronous inputs can trigger block outputs, and thus model evaluations.
+These will operate in a 'synchronous' manner : multiple outputs with the same timestamp will be processed atomically, across models if a synchronous input and output are used.
+An asynchronous input may update the state of a block, but will generally not create any new block outputs and thus no new model evaluations.
+Asynchronous inputs do not contribute towards chains between models.
+You can declare an input asynchronous by calling `withIsSync(false)` on the `InputParams` object for that input.
+Most inputs will be synchronous, and that is the default type.

 ```Java
 /** The input handler for scheduling input events. */
 InputHandler inputHandler;